svenslaggare/StackJIT/README.md

 ```
 There is no "return" instruction atm, but all functions must end with _one_
 operand at the evaluation stack which will be the return value.
+Functions not enclosed within a function definition is automatically added
+to the 'main' function which is the entry point for a program.

 ##Instruction set##
 * `PUSH <value>`: Pushes a 32-bits integer to the evaluation stack.